Stellaris Ascension Perks Tier List

 9. Hydrocentric

 Hydrocentric is an exclusive ascension perk only available for civilizations with Aquatic main species.
 It’s good for both competitive and role-playing runs.
+Aquatic anglers build is one of the most fun and unique builds in Stellaris.
 If you haven’t played with an Aquatic civ yet, now is the time!

 This perk has insane bonuses for aquatic pops: